rhomobile/rhoconnect-adapters/README.md

 In the file *'settings.yml'* you'll find the entries that are necessary to customize before running the app.
 These are:

+### Sugar settings
+All Sugar-specific settings are located in the **'vendor/sugar/settings'** directory.
+In the file *'settings.yml'* you'll find the entries that are necessary to customize before running the app.
+These are:

 ## Running the Rhocrm Application
 Once your Rhocrm application is customized and ready to run, you can start it like any other Rhosync app.